-Isaiah says that in the last days, the nations will come to Mount Zion and learn the peaceful ways of God.
+Isaiah says that in the last days, the nations will come to Mount Zion and learn God’s peaceful ways (Isaiah 2:2-4).
 That is the time when weapons of war will become tools of agriculture.
 So when are the last days?
-The apostle Peter claims that on the day of Pentecost the last days arrived (Acts 2:14-24).
+The apostle Peter claims that on the day of Pentecost, the last days arrived (Acts 2:14-24).
 That means the last days started in the first century.
 The writer of Hebrews said that in Christ we have come to Mount Zion (Hebrews 12:22-24).
-So according to Scripture, we are in the last days and have come to Mount Zion; the time for war to end is now.
+So, according to Scripture, we are in the last days and have come to Mount Zion; the time for war to end is now.

-Peter claimed that the last days had arrived because he remembered what Jesus had been saying— that the waiting was over and all that the prophets had foretold was coming to pass in the present.
-The writer of Hebrews meant that what Isaiah and the other prophets had described as “the nations flowing to Mount Zion to learn the way of peace”, has been inaugurated with the resurrection of Christ.
+Peter claimed that the last days had arrived because he remembered what Jesus had been saying—that the waiting was over and all that the prophets had foretold was coming to pass in the present.
+The writer of Hebrews meant that what Isaiah and the other prophets described as “the nations flowing to Mount Zion to learn the way of peace” has been inaugurated with Christ’s resurrection.

 Christians for the first three centuries believed that time had come.
 They refused violence, refused weapons, refused military participation, and loved their enemies unto death.
 To them, Isaiah’s dream had been made real with the new Kingdom that Jesus inaugurated.
 They weren’t waiting for some future time to lay down their weapons.